Volvo Cars and owner Geely consider merger deal

 The two will create a joint working group to prepare a proposal for their respective boards.
 A deal would be subject to the approval by the boards and and shareholders of Geely and Volvo Cars, as well as by regulators.

-Volvo Cars is based in Goteborg, Sweden, but has been owned by China's Geely holding company since 2010.
+Volvo Cars is based in Goteborg, Sweden, but has been owned by Geely since 2010.

-Last year, the global sales for Volvo Cars which was founded in 1922, reached a record 705,452 cars in in nearly 100 countries.
+Last year, the global sales for Volvo Cars, which is a separate company from truckmaker AB Volvo, reached a record 705,452 cars across about 100 countries.
 It has about 41,500 (41,500) full-time employees with plants in Sweden, Belgium, South Carolina in the United States; and Chengdu, Daqing and Zhangjiakou in China.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.